-If you have a big enough garden, you can split it in several portions.
+If you have a big enough garden, you can split it into several portions.
 Separate the portions with small paths.
 I simply use my feet to create the path.
 I use a string attached to two wooden sticks to make straight paths.
-At this point, your garden should be ready for planting 🙂
+At this point, your garden should be ready for planting :)

 This step was also harder than I thought.
 It will be better next year since the soil will less strong.
 And we have already removed the roots and the big rocks.